hvpham-yorku/BookHive/README.md

 # Steps to Set Up:
 **1. Install VSCode and Install Python extension:**
 - Install VSCode and Python extention package.
-- On the terminal run the commands "pip install -flask" and "pip install flask-login" for the API.
+- On the terminal run the commands "pip install -flask", "pip install flask-login" and "pip install Flask-Mail".
 - If you get an error, it means the Python app is not installed.
 Go to https://www.python.org/downloads/ and download Python to your PC and add the Path of it into Environmental variables.
 Re-run the prompt again and flask should be installed.

 **2. Install MySQL:**